RPVote/voting-rights/performance_analysis.md

 district.
 This includes the following steps:

 1.  **Geocoding:** Geocode latitude and longitude of voters in the file using their address.
-We do not focus on this step in this vignette.
+See the [geocoding vignette](geocoding.md) for more details on this procedure.
 2.  **Spatial Join:** Using the geocoded coordinates, map each voter to the new districts using a spatial join.
 3.  **Race Estimates:** If race is not recorded on the voter file,